fractalate/template-vite-tailwind-react-client-server-flask/README.md

 This is a TypeScript/Python template project which contains a Python Flask backend and a Vite, Tailwind, React frontend.

-**TODO** Keep this in-line with the other template project.
-Need a startup procedure.

 ## Dependencies

 Install dependencies with the following commands: